 The Yucatan has excellent tourist sites; some of my favorites include:

 - Hundreds of cenotes.
-Cenotes are a natural pit, or sinkhole, which looks like a natural pool or cavern.
+Cenotes are natural pit or sinkhole which looks like a pool or cavern.
 The pits and sinkholes form from the erosion of the limestone bedrock, which exposes the groundwater underneath.

 - Izamal.
-The city’s famous San Antonio de Padua Monastery, built in 1561, features an open atrium that is second in size to the Vatican.
-The monastery was built on top of a Mayan acropolis using stones from the Mayan temple.
-The City was painted a mustard yellow color to commemorate the arrival of Pope John Paul;
+The city’s famous San Antonio de Padua Monastery, built in 1561, features an open atrium second in size to the Vatican.
+The monastery was built on a Mayan acropolis using stones from the Mayan temple.
+The city painted all the buildings in the center a mustard yellow color to commemorate the arrival of Pope John Paul.

-- Hacienda Peon de Sotuta.
-A restored henequin plantation featuring the machinery and techniques used to refine henequin around a century ago.
-The hacienda house also showcases the architecture and decoration used by rich landowners at the end of the nineteenth century.
+- Hacienda Peon de Sotuta is a restored henequin plantation featuring the machinery and techniques used to refine the henequin around a century ago.
+The hacienda house also showcases the architecture and decoration used by wealthy landowners at the end of the nineteenth century.
 Sotuta de Peon also features a refreshing cenote and a horse-drawn cart trip around the plantation.

 Cost of Living in Merida

 - In most ways, the cost of living is around half the cost in the US.
 Taxi and Uber rides that in the US cost between $10-40 are $2 to $8 here.
 Food and restaurant costs average around 60% of the US.
 House cleaner service is $18 per visit versus $60 in the US.
 Fruits and vegetables are about half the price as in the US.